SparkPost/support-docs/articles/tech-resources/deep-links-self-serve.md

 - Very simple

 Cons:
-- No click tracking on deep linking
+- No click tracking on deep links

 This is the simplest option: if you disable SparkPost's click tracking for the mobile deep links in your email, they work just fine with your mobile app with no further effort.
 This works because SparkPost does not alter untracked links in your email.